cnourrcier/e-commerce-mern/README.md

 FRONTEND_URL_DEV=http://localhost:5173
 ```

-*Note: I currently use mailtrap.io to simulate and test my email functionality.
+*Note for running in development mode: I currently use mailtrap.io to simulate and test my email functionality.
 It is a great solution for sending and receiving emails to different addesses that go to one inbox.
 For this service I recommend using port 2525 as some of the other ports I've tried are blocked.

 ## Usage